Trump delays tariffs on Chinese cellphones, laptops, toys; markets jump | MarketScreener

 Flat screen televisions from China, a category worth $4.5 billion, also will face 10% tariffs on Sept.
 1 after being spared from Trump's first round of tariffs more than a year ago.

-Live animals, dairy products, skis, golf balls, contacts lenses, lithium ion batteries and snowblowers will also get tariffs on Sept.
+Live animals, dairy products, skis, golf balls, contact lenses, lithium ion batteries and snowblowers will also get tariffs on Sept.
 1

+A trade group representative said USTR informed them that it opted to delay tariffs on items where China supplies more than 75 percent of total U.S. imports.
+Product categories where China supplies less than 75 percent will still face tariffs on Sept.
+1, the representative said, speaking on condition of anonymity because the information was not publicly released.

 Based on a Reuters analysis, the delay could extend to around half of the $300 billion list of remaining Chinese imports.
 Chinese imports subject to the tariffs on Dec.
-15 totalled about $156 billion last year, according U.S. Census bureau data.
+15 totaled about $156 billion last year, according U.S. Census bureau data.

-Most retailers would have stocked their holiday merchandise before the earlier September deadline, some might have faced the tariffs for fill-in orders late in the holiday shopping season.
+While most retailers would have stocked their holiday merchandise before the September deadline, some might have faced the tariffs for fill-in orders late in the holiday shopping season.

 Still, the Retail Industry Leaders Association said "removing some products from the list and delaying additional 10% tariffs on other products, such as toys, consumer electronics, apparel and footwear, until Dec.
 15 is welcome news as it will mitigate some pain for consumers through the holiday season."

-The Consumer Technology Association applauded the delay on some items, but added: "Next month, we’ll begin to pay more for some of our favourite tech devices – including TVs, smart speakers and desktop computers.
+The Consumer Technology Association applauded the delay on some items, but added: "Next month, we’ll begin to pay more for some of our favorite tech devices – including TVs, smart speakers and desktop computers.
 The administration should permanently remove these harmful tariffs and find another way to hold China accountable for its unfair trading practices."

 The 21-page-list of products that will not get hit with tariffs until December also includes baby monitors and strollers, microwaves, instant print cameras, doorbells, high chairs, musical instruments, ketchup dispensers, baby diapers, fireworks, sleeping bags, nativity scenes, fishing reels, paint rollers and food products.